PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   constants, and emitted artifacts remain identical to the preceding checkpoint, while TensorIR and Session LayoutState no longer disagree about the converted physical view.
+- StridedSlice fan-in is one whole-group transaction rooted at the shared pre-Transpose.
+The pass does not rewrite an individual Slice unless every pre-adapter consumer is a supported Slice, every Slice output joins the same Concat exactly once, and every Concat boundary has been classified.
+- Begin, end, and stride vectors must be distinct immutable rank-four INT32 or INT64 constants whose TensorIR dtype, NumPy dtype, shape/signature, producer, public ownership, and exact consumer slots agree.
+Zero strides or conflicting parameter roles reject the whole candidate before any constant changes.
+- Multiple private post adapters collapse to the first output while preserving the legacy `replace_operator_input_at`, output-rename, alias-replacement, and pruning lineage-event order.
+This keeps active-path correspondence behavior unchanged rather than treating report stability as incidental.
+- A required NCHW compatibility boundary reuses the typed pre-permutation.
+The raw helper changed the first post-permutation buffer to an INT32 opposite permutation even when that tensor was INT64 or shared.
+The indexed owner leaves every post-permutation and unrelated consumer untouched.
+- A retained inverse adapter must already precede every legacy consumer.
+  Stale order is rejected transactionally instead of emitting a consumer before its new producer.
+Public Concat outputs and later public post paths remain supported through the same local boundary.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.